Higher Education: Do we need a degree to succeed in Singapore? | campus.sg

 Everyone wants to succeed in life, but when it comes to planning for the future, it can be a confusing time, especially given the current uncertainty in the world today.
-One question that is constantly asked by those at the cusp of leaving secondary education is: do I need a degree?
+One question that is constantly asked by those at the cusp of leaving secondary education is: do I need a university degree to succeed in life?

 Degrees required for some fields

 If you’re thinking of becoming a doctor, lawyer, architect or engineer, a degree is a must.
 You’ll also need degrees if you want to teach, do research, or be involved with anything STEM.
+Given the growing importance of STEM education, it’s no surprise that engaging a biology tutor in Singapore for their children is popular among parents.
 This probably means that you’ll need to know pretty early on if you want to be in these career paths, because they’re not the easiest courses to get into at a later stage in life (unless you’re a genius or have tremendous grit).

 Do I need degrees for other careers?